Hi, I’m Edya and I’m here to help you feel better living in your body.

 My journey changed again when my daughter, Swan, was born in 2010.
 Taking care of myself became a far greater challenge than I anticipated, especially as a working mother.
 I developed new skills to creatively include MELT and Yoga in my busy routine, and now Swan and I can be found rolling around on yoga mats and MELT rollers to our great mutual delight.

-I continue to teach classes, workshops and special programs at yoga studios, fitness centers, physiotherapy offices, and community centers throughout New York City, including The Breathing Project, The Jewish Community Center, The West Side YMCA, and many more.
-My early experience as a museum educator telling stories and sharing details in a fun and engaging way still serves me well in my role as a Yoga and MELT Instructor, and now, Self-Care Coach.
+Looking back, my early experience as a museum educator telling stories and sharing details in a fun and engaging way still serves me well in my role as a Yoga Teacher and MELT Instructor, and now light-touch Bodyworker.

 It would be my honor to serve you as well.